nixworks/public/news/2011/04/5/README.md

 ##### Idaho House of Representatives
 ### [The Idaho House of Representatives passes a bill banning abortion once a fetus is more than 20 weeks old. ](/news/2011/04/5/the-idaho-house-of-representatives-passes-a-bill-banning-abortion-once-a-fetus-is-more-than-20-weeks-old.md)
-_Context: abortion, Idaho House of Representatives, fetus_
+_Context: fetus, Idaho House of Representatives, abortion_

 ##### Wisconsin
 ### [More than a million voters go to the polls in the US state of Wisconsin for an election for a position on the Wisconsin Supreme Court with challenger Joanne Kloppenburg holding a narrow lead over incumbent David Prosser, Jr.. ](/news/2011/04/5/more-than-a-million-voters-go-to-the-polls-in-the-us-state-of-wisconsin-for-an-election-for-a-position-on-the-wisconsin-supreme-court-with-c.md)
-_Context: Wisconsin Supreme Court, Wisconsin, Joanne Kloppenburg, David Prosser, Jr._
+_Context: Wisconsin, Wisconsin Supreme Court, Joanne Kloppenburg, David Prosser, Jr._

 ##### Florida
 ### [Florida Congresswoman Debbie Wasserman Schultz is appointed as the Chairwoman of the US Democratic National Committee. ](/news/2011/04/5/florida-congresswoman-debbie-wasserman-schultz-is-appointed-as-the-chairwoman-of-the-us-democratic-national-committee.md)
-_Context: Florida, Congress, Debbie Wasserman Schultz, Democratic National Committee_
+_Context: Democratic National Committee, Florida, Congress, Debbie Wasserman Schultz_

 ##### World Meteorological Organisation
 ### [The World Meteorological Organisation reports that the ozone layer is damaged to its worst extent ever in the Arctic. ](/news/2011/04/5/the-world-meteorological-organisation-reports-that-the-ozone-layer-is-damaged-to-its-worst-extent-ever-in-the-arctic.md)